List of 40 Famous Forests in India to visit

 Great Himalayan National Park in the Kullu district of Himachal Pradesh covers an area of 1171 sq km.

-How to reach Great Himalayan National Park
+How to reach the Great Himalayan National Park

 Bhuntar is the nearest airport, 60 km away, and Joginder Nagar Railway Station is the closest train station, 140 km away.
-Both the station and airport are well connected to Delhi.
+Both the station and the airport are well connected to Delhi.
 Book a car to cover the remaining distance.

 Great Himalayan National Park Visiting Time